types of porcelain tiles

 Next, we’ll look at some of the looks and bodies of porcelain tiles to have a complete understanding of this versatile material.

-With the advancements in manufacturing technologies, porcelain tiles types come in various styles that mimic other materials, offering endless design possibilities:
+With the advancements in manufacturing technologies, many china’s tile manufacturers invested heavily in digital injet printing technology over the past decade, porcelain tiles types come in various styles that mimic other materials, offering endless design possibilities.
+It can be classified in wood-look, marble-look, stone look, concrete look, pattern look and solid color based by the tile looks.

 Marble-Look Porcelain Tiles